Fractional Skyrme lines in ferroelectric barium titanate

-We now solve \eqref{eq:boundary2} numerically by first finding the boundary domain wall solutions $P_W{\pm}(s)$ and constructing initial data which interpolates between them, then applying gradient flow \eqref{eq:gradflow} to the fields.
-By using unusual interpolations, or by temporarily applying external electric fields, we can generate a zoo of skyrme lines.
-Solutions with absolute topological charge $n/6, n \in [1,6]$ are plotted in Figure \ref{fig:lotsawalls}.
+We now apply gradient flow \eqref{eq:gradflow} to the initial data \eqref{eq:interp}.
+By using different $P_{W\pm}$ and different $g(r)$s, we can generate a zoo of skyrme lines.
+Solutions with absolute topological charge $n/6, n \in [1,6]$ are plotted in Fig. \ref{fig:lotsawalls}.
+All configurations here have fixed boundary conditions.
 There are four different sets of boundary conditions, and for each we plot two configurations separated by one unit of charge.
 The fact that both are stable suggests that there is an energy barrier due to their different topological charges.
 We calculate the topological charge by simply counting the contour intersections, with chirality.
 Given the order of contours at the top and bottom of the box, the charge is fixed to be some fraction, up to an integer.
 Hence the fractional charge is due to the structure of the domain wall solutions at each side of the system.
 We verify this simple counting by calculating the topological charge numerically using \eqref{eq:topcharge}.
+For each skyrme line with charge $N$, there is an energy-degenerate partner with negative skyrmionic charge $-N$.
+This can be generated by applying a reflection to $\boldsymbol{P}$, across the plane with normal $\boldsymbol{P}^V \times \boldsymbol{s}$: a symmetry of the system.

-For these simulations, the boundary has been fixed, but we can better probe the wall stability by then relaxing the boundary condition to be Neumann.
-When this is done, all the walls in Figure \ref{fig:lotsawalls} are stable except the 4/6-charge wall, which ejects two intersections to become a 2/6-charge wall.
-Overall, we have found stable, localized skyrme lines with various different fractional topological charges.
+We can better probe the wall stability by then relaxing the boundary condition to be open.
+That is, take $\partial_r P(s, \pm L_r) = 0$.
+When this is done, all the walls in Fig. \ref{fig:lotsawalls} are stable except the 4/6-charge wall, which ejects two intersections to become a 2/6-charge wall.
+Overall, we have found stable, localized skyrme lines with various fractional topological charges.

+The skyrme lines discussed here have some similarities and differences with other objects in the literature.
+In \cite{nahas2015}, the authors found a lattice with skyrmionic charge $1$ per unit cell.
+Like ours, the charge fractionalizes and is concentrated at the intersection of contours $P_i=0$.
+Unlike ours, the lattice is only stable due to the presence of a nanowire.
+Recently, the existence of individual antiskyrmions (similar to the configuration shown in Fig. 1 left) in Barium-titanate at $T=0$K has been reported \cite{gonccalves2023}.
+Despite searching, we do not find such stable configurations in our simulations.
+Finally, note that the charge $N=\pm1/2$ skyrme lines have the same topological structure as merons.